tdoug19/ENSE_352_Lab/Lab-4/Assembly_IO.md

     <td> <img src="Schematic2.png"  alt="Schematic 2" width = 1099px height = 564px ></td>
   </tr>
 </table>
+Notice from the above schematic that the Green LED is located on PA 5.
+Look at the circuit that is connected to this pin.
+How will the current flow here?
+Take note of this pin.

+### Discovering Peripheral Addresses

+Peripheral Addresses are given a Boundary Address and an offset.
+This allows peripherals to be moved to different Boundary locations and their documentation and code templates do not have to change that often.

+From our documentation:

+### Port pins

-LED and Switch are located on certain Port pins.
-In order to use these I/O lines you will need to first turn on the clocks for PORT A and PORT C.  Investigate the  APB2 peripheral clock enable register (RCC\textunderscore APB2ENR)  in the Reference Manual.
+In order to use these I/O lines you will need to first turn on the clocks for PORT A and PORT C.  Investigate the  APB2 peripheral clock enable register (RCC__APB2ENR)  in the Reference Manual.

 Now that you are providing a clocking source to your I/O lines you must configure the lines to support what is connected to them.
 Look at GPIOx\textunderscore CRL.
 Notice that we need to configure
 Port A pin 5 as output, max speed 50MHz, general purpose output push-pull.
 Notice that the CNF and MODE bits (4 bits in total) configure one I/O line.